 - Develop relationships between Rotary and secondary schools.

-- Provide an opportunity for students to test their skills before an audience.
+- Provide an opportunity for students to test their skills before a real or virtual audience.

 - Encourage and foster excellence in the art of public speaking.

 The District topic is “Imagine your school if everyone lived by the Rotary Four-Way Test.”